sandermak/sandermak.github.com/_posts/2013-03-23-year-blogging-analyzed-r.md

 {% endhighlight %}
 Yes, that `instance="ga"` on the second line specifies the name of a variable that will pop into existence, later to be used in `ga$getData()`.
 Life's full of dynamic surprises with R.

 We're assigning the result of the ga$getData call to a variable called `ga.df`.
 Here, df is short for dataframe, a handy datatype which resembles the familiar relational table.
 Because R has named parameters, the actual call is more or less self-explanatory.
 It returns the visits by date over the specified period.
-All parameters with "ga:" prefixes follow the [official API](https://developers.google.com/analytics/devguides/reporting/core/v3/) directly.
+All parameters with "ga:" prefixes follow the [dimension and metrics](https://developers.google.com/analytics/devguides/reporting/core/dimsmets) name from the Google Analytics API directly.

 Actually, the hardest part was finding out the right profile id to use for calling the API.
 Just so you know, this id is not the same as the tracking id you use on your page.
 Anyway, a quick way to find all your profile id's is to head to Google's [OAuth2 playground](https://developers.google.com/oauthplayground/), authorize the Analytics API and call: